Skip to content

 Periodic effects and broadcasting

-The RtPeriodicDiff and RtWeeklyDiff classes use PeriodicBroadcaster to repeat each vector element to represent Rt values held constant within a period.
-Let’s show it’s usage with a basic renewal model.
-We will use the same model structure shown in the getting_started tutorial:
+The RtPeriodicDiff and RtWeeklyDiff classes use PeriodicBroadcaster to repeat each vector element for \(\mathcal{R}(t)\) values held constant within a period.

 import jax.numpy as jnp